OfficeDev/office-scripts-docs/docs/testing/power-automate-troubleshooting.md

 - The script signature uses unsupported types.
 Verify your types against the [restrictions for Office Scripts parameter and return types](../develop/power-automate-parameters-returns.md).

 The signature of a script is stored with the **Excel Business (Online)** connector when it is created.
 Remove the old connector and create a new one to get the latest parameters and return values for the **Run script** action.

-## ISO strict Open XML workbooks aren't supported

-The **Excel Business (Online)** connector's **Run script** action doesn't support workbooks with the [ISO strict version of the Excel Workbook file format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000401.shtml).
-Flows with this type of workbook return a "BadGateway" error when trying to run a script.
-This is due to coauthoring restrictions.
-Please save workbooks as the standard Excel Workbook format for use with Power Automate.

 ## See also